Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

 > {: .language-bash}
 >
 > ```
+> I am global var_a
+> I am global var_b
 > ```
-> {: .solution}
+> {: .output}
+>

-> Now we introduce a function like the one above that uses these variable names, what should happen now?
+> Now we introduce a function like the one above that uses these variable names, what should the output be now?
 > ```
 > function i_break_things {
 > var_a = 'I am var_a inside a function'